diezcami/diezcami.github.io/_posts/2015-06-08-coding-bat-exercises-in-go-string-1-list-1.markdown

 ---
 layout: post
-title: "CodingBat Exercises in Go: String-1, List-1"
+title: "CodingBat in Go: String-1, List-1"
 date: 2015-06-08 02:55:16 +0800
 ---
 The problems below have been taken from [CodingBat's Python Exercises](http://codingbat.com/python), while all solutions were written by me.
 I've used `go fmt` and conducted tests for my codes, but please don't hold it against me if I've missed a few edge cases somewhere.
 All solutions are licensed under MIT.